 Before immersing ourselves in this fascinating era we should take a look at the examples of common objects of the time exhibited in the glass cabinets here, such as the typewriter or original share-ownership documents from the mining societies, amongst other things.

-In the first panel we can read about the social transformation involved in the change from a fishing-agriculture based society to an industrial city with more than 20000 inhabitants.
+In the first panel we encounter with the audioguide, we can read about the social transformation involved in the change from a fishing-agriculture based society to an industrial city with more than 20000 inhabitants.

 With the arrival of mining to the city came thanks to the visit to the area of some engineers, from the Malaga based company of Loring, Heredia and Larios, in 1873.
 These engineers observed by chance pieces of fossil-containing rocks in a waterwheel near to the municipality and from this they deduced that they found themselves in an area containing coal deposits.
 Straight away they dug a small shaft in which they found coal at a depth of 25metres.
 The first mine registered in the Puertollano basin was La Extranjera.
 Later, as activity in the area increased, other notable companies began such as Charbonnages de Puertollano, Peñarroya (the most important and powerful) and Hulleras de Puertollano, amongst others.